May 27, 2022

 Source: https://qph.fs.quoracdn.net/main-qimg-2effc0be8c4ff02f065339aebda08596-c

-While there is nothing wrong with these activities, not all interventions have the same effect.
-If we are trying to create room around the carpal tunnel, we need to appreciate the position of the hand versus the wrist, because many of the muscles that cross the carpal tunnel cross or directly attach to these bones.
+While there is nothing inherently wrong with these approaches, not all interventions produce the same effect.
+If the goal is to create space around the carpal tunnel, it is critical to consider the relationship between the position of the hand and the wrist.
+Many of the muscles and tendons that influence carpal tunnel pressure either cross through the tunnel or attach directly to the bones of the hand and wrist.

 Figure 2: An example of differing thumb and wrist orientations.